pmean/build-website/text/08/BasicScientists-08.md

 As a general rule, basic science should place more emphasis on randomized designs, especially block designs and multifactorial designs.
 It should place less emphasis on Epidemiology topics, such as case-control designs and risk adjustment models.
-Of course, you can\'t totally ignore Epi.
+Of course, you can't totally ignore Epi.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].